thuynguyentud/Solving-facility-location-decision-problem-using-Python-Gurobi/README.md

 Despite operational success at the Scranton plant, NERD's **New England distribution network is inefficient and fragmented**, with facilities added over time through mergers and acquisitions rather than design.

 NERD management has raised concerns such as:
-- ❓ Are there too many DCs currently in operation?
+- Are there too many DCs currently in operation?
-- 🏭 Should the Bellows Falls plant be used to support distribution?
+- Should the Bellows Falls plant be used to support distribution?
-- 📦 Are service levels and capacities appropriate under current and future demand?
+- Are service levels and capacities appropriate under current and future demand?
-- 💸 Can the overall network cost be reduced through better design?
+- Can the overall network cost be reduced through better design?

+Read in detail about the case study and relevant data at [The case study file](case_study_file.pdf).
+This file belongs to Caplice, C. (2016). *New England Root Beer Distributors (NERD4) Case Study*.
+MITx MicroMasters in Supply Chain Management.
 ---

 ### 💡 Solution Approach in This Project